danman01/ebook-book-template/chapter08-to_kill_a_mockingbird.md

 Using randomly split data files for training and testing a model is standard procedure for insuring performance is not a result of over-training (i.e., memorizing the specific examples instead of abstracting the true patterns).
 It is critical that the idfModel is built only on the training data.
 Failure to do so may result in overstating your performance on the test data.

 The data are prepared for machine learning algorithms in Spark.
-Naïve Bayes is a reasonable first choice for document classification.
-The code below shows the training and evaluation of a Naïve Bayes model on the passages.
+Naive Bayes is a reasonable first choice for document classification.
+The code below shows the training and evaluation of a Naive Bayes model on the passages.

 ```scala
 import org.apache.spark.mllib.classification.{NaiveBayes,